Char-Hunt/Projects-portfolio/README.md

 Here's the scoop: You will need to uncover all the Marketing department employees nestled in offices within the East building.
 This involves a little SQL finesse and some clever filtering using the LIKE keyword with '%' to zero in on that East building.

 Now, in the database, employee departments are neatly stashed in the department column, with 'Marketing' being one of the values.
-Offices, on the other hand, are snug in the office column, sporting labels like 'East-170,' 'East-320,' or 'North-434.'
-Your goal is to gather intel on these 'Marketing' department heroes who call the East building home, using the WHERE keyword and the handy LIKE modifier.
+Offices, on the other hand, are sitting snug in the office column, sporting labels like 'East-170,' 'East-320,' or 'North-434.'
+Your goal is to gather intel on these 'Marketing' department heroes who call the East building home, using the WHERE keyword and our handy LIKE modifier.

 Here's a glimpse of how the SQL query works its charm: